Review the following information about supported release versions for Gloo Platform, including dependencies on open source projects like Istio.

 - Consider your container platform environment, particularly which cloud provider and version of Kubernetes that you want to run.
 Compare the version against the table of supported versions for Gloo Platform.

 - Review the features that are available in a particular version of the software.

-- Decide if you need to run a specific image, such as the FIPS version of Gloo Istio for FedRAMP compliance.
+- Decide if you need to run a specific image, such as the FIPS version of Solo Istio for FedRAMP compliance.